 Long-term: A sustained process over a year that allows relationships, trust and depth of learning to grow.

-Committed and consistent: A group that shows up regularly, creating a container where participants can take risks, share challenges and hold each other accountable.
+Committed and consistent: A group that shows up regularly, builds skills for responding to conflict and harm, creating a container where we can take risks, share challenges and hold each other accountable.

-Collective: People bring their own questions, experiences and challenges into the space and learn from one another.
+Collective: People bring their own questions, experiences and struggles into the space and learn from one another.

-Experiential and practice-focused: We learn by doing - through role play, case discussions, facilitation practice and collective reflection.
+Experiential and practice-focused: We learn by doing - working through real situations, building facilitation skills and reflecting on what emerges.

 By the end of the year, the intention is for the group to emerge as a community of practitioners who can continue supporting one another in this work.